Combining Probabilistic Forecasts of Intermittent Demand: Conclusion

 \section{Conclusion}

-This paper proposed a novel approach to probabilistic forecasting combinations for intermittent demand, considering both forecasting accuracy and inventory performance.
+This paper proposed a novel approach to probabilistic forecasting combinations for intermittent demand, emphasizing a holistic consideration of both forecasting accuracy and inventory performance.
 Our goal is to synthesize forecasting and inventory management for more effective decision-making.
-We evaluate the forecasting accuracy and economic values of the combinations and find that they perform better than individual methods.
-However, a trade-off between forecasting and inventory performance is evident, as the best-performing method in terms of calibration and sharpness may not reduce inventory costs and vice versa.
+Our evaluation of the forecasting accuracy and economic performance of these combinations reveals that they outperform individual methods.
+However, a trade-off between forecasting and inventory performance is evident, wherein the best-performing method in terms of calibration and sharpness may not necessarily result in reduced inventory costs, and vice versa.
 Therefore, forecasting performance should not be the sole factor in inventory evaluation.
-Interestingly, the simple average method achieves outstanding results in both tasks and exhibits robustness, while other combinations based on optimization perform well in only one target.
+Remarkably, the simple average method achieves outstanding results in both tasks and exhibits robustness, while other combinations based on optimization perform well in only one target.

-This research yields three important insights for intermittent demand forecasting.
-First, probabilistic forecasting needs to be addressed in the field, and probabilistic combinations are helpful as they have demonstrated success in other areas.
-Second, we should consider forecasting and inventory together to fully capture the practical values of intermittent demand, including evaluation and strategy construction.
-Finally, the simple average method is advantageous for probabilistic forecasting of intermittent demand, particularly when evaluating inventory performance.
-This finding reminds us of the ``forecast combination puzzle'' \citep{stock2004combination}.\citet{CLAESKENS2016754} gave a theoretical explanation on the issue, implying that the simple average may be a solid benchmark.
+This research provides three important insights into intermittent demand forecasting.
+Firstly, probabilistic forecasting needs to be addressed in the field, and probabilistic combinations are helpful as they have demonstrated success in other areas.
+Secondly, we should consider forecasting and inventory together to fully capture the practical values of intermittent demand, including both evaluation and strategy construction.
+Finally, the simple average method emerges as advantageous for probabilistic forecasting of intermittent demand, particularly when evaluating inventory performance.
+This finding reminds us of the ``forecast combination puzzle'' \citep{stock2004combination}. \citet{CLAESKENS2016754} gave a theoretical explanation on the issue, implying that the simple average may be a solid benchmark.